 Description:

-London, 1774.
-Engraving, by J. Roberts.
-(Expert repairs to lower left corner).
-A fine architectural engraving of the interior of Kenwood House, in Hampstead, London, re-modelled in 1761-1773, and now home to the Iveagh Bequest picture collection.
+London, 1775.
+Engraving by R. Blyth.
+In excellent condition, except for mild discolouration lower left.
+An elegant engraving showing the facade of a house in Whitehall, used as the offices for Chelsea Hospital.
 Robert and his brother James Adam forever changed the face of British architecture by introducing innovative Classical design ideas.
 From 1754-57, Robert lived in Italy where he had a long productive friendship with Piranesi, which was inspirational for both men.
 Adam's first book, on Diocletian's palace in Dalmatia, is clearly very like the archaeological investigations Piranesi was making at the same time of similar ruins.
 Piranesi's friendship and passion for Roman Classicism were seminal influences on Adam, and the greatest single factor, other than his own talent, in the work Adam produced on his return to England.
-Upon his return, the brothers launched their career by building the Adelphi from the Thames to the Strand in London, which although not a…
+Upon his return, the brothers launched their career by building the Adelphi from the Thames to the Strand in London, which although not a commercial success at the time,… Read More

 NZ$771.57